petersulyok/diskinfo/README.md

 Disk information Python library can assist in collecting disk information on Linux.
 In more details, it can:

 - collect information about a specific disk
-- explore existing disks in the system
+- explore all existing disks in the system
 - translate between traditional and persistent disk names
 - read current disk temperature
 - read SMART data of a disk